The Science Behind Slang Evolution: What Linguistics Research Reveals About How Language Changes

 Persistence indicators:

-- Fills semantic gap: +40% persistence likelihood
+- Fills semantic gap: significantly increases persistence likelihood

-- High remixability: +35% persistence likelihood
+- High remixability: moderately increases persistence likelihood

-- Phonetic appeal: +25% persistence likelihood
+- Phonetic appeal: somewhat increases persistence likelihood

-Our data: 23% of terms that emerge make it to the next stage.
+A small fraction of terms that emerge make it to the next stage.
 Most fade during emergence.

 Stage 2: Viral Spread (Weeks 3-6)